kohlschutter/junixsocket/README.md

 # junixsocket

-junixsocket is a Java/JNI library that allows the use of [Unix Domain Sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) (AF_UNIX sockets) from Java.
+junixsocket is a Java/JNI library that allows the use of [Unix Domain Sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) (AF_UNIX sockets), and other address/protocol families (such as [TIPC](http://tipc.io/)), from Java.

 ## Why it's cool

 * *junixsocket* is the most complete implementation of Unix Domain Sockets for the Java ecosystem.
+* Supports other socket types, such as TIPC (on Linux), as well!
-* Comes with pre-built native libraries for several operating systems and platforms, including macOS, Linux, Windows, Solaris, FreeBSD, NetBSD, OpenBSD, DragonFlyBSD.
+* Comes with pre-built native libraries for most operating systems and platforms, including macOS, Linux, Windows, Solaris, FreeBSD, NetBSD, OpenBSD, DragonFlyBSD, AIX, IBM i.
-* Supports all Java versions since Java 7\*.
+* Supports all Java versions since Java 8.
 * Supports both the Java Socket API and NIO (`java.net.Socket`, `java.net.SocketChannel`, etc.)
 * Supports streams and datagrams.
 * Supports Remote Method Invocation (RMI) over AF_UNIX.